oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 This specification does not provide a mechanism to rotate the Client Instance Key in the Client Attestation JWT's "cnf" claim.
 If the Client Instance needs to use a new Client Instance Key for any reason, then it MUST request a new Client Attestation JWT from its Client Attester.

+## Replay Attack Detection

+Authorization Servers implementing measures to detect replay attacks as described in [](security-consideration-replay) require efficient data structures to manage large amounts of challenges for use cases with high volumes of transactions.
+To limit the size of the data structure, the Authorization Server should use a sliding window, allowing Client Attestation PoPs within a certain time window, in which the seen `challenge` or `jti` values are stored, but discard them afterwards.
+To ensure security, Client Attestation PoPs outside this time window MUST be rejected by the Authorization Server.
+The allowed window is determined by the `iat` of the Client Attestation PoP and the sliding window time duration chosen by the Authorization Server.
+These data structures need to:

+- search the data structure to validate whether a challenge form a Client Attestation PoP has been previously seen
+- insert the new challenges from the Client Attestation PoP if the search returned no result
+- delete the challenges after the Client Attestation PoP has passed the sliding time window

+A trie (also called prefix tree), or a patricia trie (also called radix tree) is a RECOMMENDED data structures to implement such a mechanism.

 # Privacy Considerations

 ## Client Instance Tracking Across Authorization Servers